iramluism/basel/README.md

 ## Basel Library

-This library is to calculate the abstraction and the stability of a project
+This library calculates the abstraction and the stability of a project

 #### Clone repository